BUMETCS673/project-thisisteam4/team.md

 ### Brenna Mahn

 Hi team, I'm Brenna.
 I'm based in New Orleans, LA.
 I have been working as an app developer for the past few years after a career switch from finance.
 I've taken several courses towards my Master's in Software Development here at BU including a Software Quality and Testing course where I worked with another team to create a job searching webapp and a Android development course where I built a pet budgeting app.
 My main strengths are in cross platform and native app development but I've also worked with Python, Java, Javascript, CSS, and HTML.

+### Savien Brooke Love

+Hi team!

+My name is Savien, but I go by Brooke.
+I am based in a small town in Georgia called Valdosta.
+I have been a Full-Stack Developer for about three years now.
+I am in my last course to get my Master's in Software Development.
+I am really excited to start on this project.
+My tech stack includes React, Javascript, Java, CSS, SCSS, MySQL, NoSQL and more!
+I am really excited to see how it goes.
+When I am not being a new wife or a pet mom my passions outside of coding are tattooing, cooking, volleyball, adventuring, and photography!
+Excited to work with all of you.

+XOXO,
+Brooke